YousofDev/Notification-System/README.md

 # Notification System

-A robust, scalable, and secure notification microservice built with **TypeScript**, **Express.js**, **MongoDB**, **RabbitMQ**, and **WebSocket** technologies.
+A scalable, and secure notification microservice built with **TypeScript**, **Express.js**, **MongoDB**, **RabbitMQ**, and **WebSocket** technologies.
 This system supports both email and WebSocket notifications, designed for seamless integration into microservices architectures.
 It includes rate-limiting, API key authentication, input sanitization, and a comprehensive CI/CD pipeline for automated testing and deployment.

 ---